 Classification of Assault with Intent to Commit Sex Crimes in Michigan

-In simple terms, a sexual act/assault with intent to commit conduct involving penetration shall attract much more severe penalties than an assault with intent to have unwanted sexual contact.
+In simple terms, a sexual act/assault with intent to commit conduct involving penetration shall attract much more severe penalties than an assault with intent to have unwanted sexual contact (leaern what is offensive touching here).
 Either way, both crimes attract severe punishment under Michigan sex crimes law.

 - Assault with the intent to sexually penetrate: This type of charge involves assaulting a victim to penetrate them.
 A standard scenario warranting such a charge would be getting caught in the bedroom with a victim in a compromising situation that indicates an intent to sexually penetrate the victim through force or coercion, brute force, weapons, or other articles.

-- Assault with the intention to commit criminal sexual conduct in the second degree: This offense involves an assault to achieve sexual contact, but does not involve penetration.
-This type of crime typically consists of force or coercion, and the victim is a minor, a person with a disability, or someone over whom the defendant holds a position of authority, such as a warden to a prisoner or a teacher to a student.
+- Assault with the intent to commit criminal sexual conduct in the second degree: This offense involves an assault to achieve sexual contact, but does not involve penetration.
+This type of crime typically consists of force or coercion, and the victim is a minor, a person with a disability, or someone over whom the defendant holds a position of authority, such as a warden to a prisoner or a teacher to a student, i.e. teacher sexual misconduct.

 The penalties for assault with intent to commit sex offenses are usually severe across all states in America.